hphelion/documentation/devplatform/helion/user/console/index.html.md

 The Management Console is a web interface for Application Lifecycle Service (ALS).
 Using the same API as the Helion CLI client, it provides access to a subset of features for deploying, scaling, and configuring applications as well as monitoring quota usage, and viewing logs.

 The interface differs for Admin and non-Admin users.
-The features described below are available and visible to to end users.
+The features described below are available and visible to end users.
 For information on the Management Console view for Admins, see the [Console Admin Guide](/als/v1/admin/console/).

 - [Welcome Page](#welcome)
 - [Applications List](#app-list)